AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-add-new-find-locators.md

 ---
 Introduction
 ------------
-Imagine that you want to create a new locator for finding all elements with ID starting with specific value.
+Imagine that you want to create a new locator for finding all elements with an ID starting with a specific value.
 First, you need to create a new 'FindStrategy' class.

 Example
 -------